 How Long Can You Stay with an FMM Visitor’s Permit?

 The FMM Visitor’s Permit is valid for up to 180 days (about 6 months) from the date that you entered Mexico.
+The number of days you get is up to the immigration agent issuing you the permit.

 When you pass through immigration, the official who checks your passport and FMM form will write the number of days you can stay on the visitor’s permit.
 It’s up to you to calculate the correct exit date so you don’t accidentally overstay.
 For example, if you enter Mexico on January 1, and are granted 180 days, you must exit Mexico by June 30.
 It’s important to remember that 180 days isn’t exactly 6 months because some months are longer than others.
 You must leave before the permit expires or you will be fined.